Monk | Group | Push | Speed | Support | Console | HC

 Try Dashing Strike + Crystal Fist and drop Flying Dragon.

-Gameplay Fairly standard zMonk gameplay: you sit next to DPS and keep up Inner Sanctuary while spamming Crippling Wave and Mantra of Healing.
+Gameplay Fairly standard zMonk gameplay: you sit next to WD and keep up Inner Sanctuary while spamming Crippling Wave and Mantra of Healing.
+Tap Tempest Rush every 3s to apply Iceblink.

 When you need to click a pylon, first make sure to drop a fresh Inner Sanctuary and then use Epiphany teleports to get to the pylon and return back before it expires!

-Setups For more damage you can drop Serenity for Deadly Reach Piercing Trident and replace Spirit Guards with Strongarm Bracers for 30% additive damage.
-This combo is powerful but it needs to be used very carefully, because you don't want to actually send the mobs flying, you only want the debuff.
+Another high Paragon damage option is dropping Serenity for Deadly Reach Piercing Trident and replacing Spirit Guards with Strongarm Bracers for 30% additive damage.
+This combo is more powerful but it needs to be used very carefully, because you don't want to actually send the mobs flying, you only want the debuff.
 Make sure to only use Piercing Tridentafter zBarb's Ground Stomp to not mess up Crowd Control Resistance!

 If you're just starting out and don't have enough Resource Cost Reduction to sustain Mantra of Healing spam, replace Seize the Initiative with Chant of Resonance.